akio-tomiya/Gaugefields.jl/docs/codex/su3_embedded_instanton/clover_topological_charge_design.md

    `topological_charge(U; method=:clover)` to the clover helpers, with the focused tests above.
 4. Done: add a short manual example for public plaquette and clover usage.
-5. Next: consider improved or rectangle density methods separately.
+5. Done separately: improved density is public, while rectangle density remains private.
 See `topological_charge_method_roadmap.md`.